Demetrious Cox accepts plea deal, to pay over $1000 in fines

 According to MLIVE, East Lansing police arrested Cox in November after they say he hit a cab driver.

-Cox said he was falsely accused do to matching the description of the assailant.
+Cox said he was falsely accused due to matching the description of the assailant.

+1 thought on “Demetrious Cox accepts plea deal, to pay over $1000 in fines”